 Insulation type: Synthetic (PrimaLoft Gold Eco)

-What we like: Sleek design, low-profile, and cheaper than down.
+What we like: Sleek design, low-profile, cheaper than down.

 What we don’t: Not as warm as down.

 As we touched on above, down wins out in warmth and loft, but synthetic insulation breathes better, dries quicker, and is cheaper.
 One of our favorite synthetic-insulated vests on the market is the Nano Puff from Patagonia, which also comes in a very popular full jacket version (as do most other vests on this list).
-This Nano Puff Vest is sleek and versatile: It’s decently warm, light, packs down small, and looks the part for both casual and active use.
-It’s also less expensive than a comparable down vest and noticeably lower-profile.
+This Nano Puff Vest is sleek and versatile: It’s decently warm, light, packs down small, and looks good for both casual and active use.
+It’s also less expensive than a comparable down vest and has a noticeably lower profile.

 What are the downsides of the Patagonia Nano Puff Vest?
-The PrimaLoft Gold Eco insulation is pretty darn warm but not to the same degree as down, so this vest isn’t built for frigid conditions (it’s ideal for fall, spring, and as a layering piece).
-And the current model is slimmer than past versions, so you may want to consider sizing up if you’re on the border or plan on wearing the vest over bulky layers.
+The PrimaLoft Gold Eco insulation is pretty darn warm but not to the same degree as down, so this vest isn’t built for frigid conditions (it’s ideal for fall and spring and as a layering piece).
+Additionally, the current model is slimmer than past versions, so you may want to consider sizing up if you’re in between sizes or plan on wearing your vest over bulky layers.
 But for an active vest with tons of everyday appeal, you can’t beat the Nano Puff.

 See the Men's Patagonia Nano Puff See the Women's Patagonia Nano Puff